KalaitziVasiliki/learnworlds_dbt/README.md

-# LearnWorlds — Analytics Engineer Take-Home (dbt Project)
+# LearnWorlds — Analytics Engineer Take-Home

 ## Overview
 This project implements a layered data warehouse using dbt to calculate **Monthly Recurring Revenue (MRR)** for a SaaS business.